benweidig/okapi/README.md

 # Okapi [![Build Status](https://travis-ci.org/benweidig/okapi.svg?branch=master)](https://travis-ci.org/benweidig/okapi)

 A database migration library for Go.
+It's not very sophisticated but it fullfills my needs.

 ## Why?

 Because I can.
 Seriously...
 While I was working on another project I realized I would need some kind of database migration functionality.
-After looking around I found [darwin](https://github.com/GuiaBolso/darwin) but it didn't fit my needs perfectly so I decided to write one myself.
+After looking around I found [darwin](https://github.com/GuiaBolso/darwin) but it didn't fit my needs perfectly so I decided to write own based on the general concept.

 ## Features

 - Batteries included (at least for stdlib sql, dialects only sqlite, mysql and postgres)
 - Checksums for changesets
-- Easy extendable
+- Easy extendable (just write your own dialect/driver)
 - Bring-your-own-logging

 ## Get it